cpetry/AntSim/tutorials/02_harvest.md

 ```
 Note: Normally ants don't cannibalise other ants.
 In this simulation though, it's a fight for survival!<br>

-##### Nice to know:
-While an ant carries food, it sometimes snacks a bit from it.
-This increases the ants vitality and increases the ants lifespan a bit.

 #### Memory:
 <b>Ants can memorize everything they experience.</b><br>